 (Positive Responses / Total Responses) * 100 = CSAT

-Depending on the service you provide, a good CSAT will vary, but aim for at least 80%.
+Depending on your service, a good CSAT will vary but aim for at least 80%.

-You can easily run CSAT surveys via a live chat widget, or the occasional email survey.
+You can easily run CSAT surveys via a live chat or the occasional email survey.

-Anything less than that and there’s likely to be undiagnosed problems in your product/service delivery.
+Anything less than that is likely to be undiagnosed problems in your product/service delivery.

-Net Promoter Score, or NPS, is a popular customer satisfaction metric to measure.
+Net Promoter Score, or NPS, is a popular customer satisfaction metric.